-Over the course of the past year, Queen Mary has also completed year one of a three year process of becoming a fully accredited International Baccalaureate World School.
-Our Application for Candidacy has been accepted by the IBO, and we are awaiting confirmation of our candidacy status.
-With this goal at the forefront of our actions, we have implemented the following: a change to the administrative structure of the school, all staff have had opportunities to visit other IB schools, staff meet weekly to explore the standards and practices of IB, and a pedagogical leadership team has been established and has completed their Level 1 PYP (Primary Years Programme) training.
+Over the course of the past year, Queen Mary has also completed year two of a three year process of becoming a fully accredited International Baccalaureate World School.
+We have been successfully identified as a Candidate School by the International Baccalaureate Organization, and we are anticipating and looking forward to full accreditation in the winter/spring of next year.
+With this goal at the forefront of many of our actions, Queen Mary has embraced the following: the International Baccalaureate philosophy, standards, and practices are a guiding influence on the school's direction, development, and progress; all staff have had a number of opportunities to visit other IB schools; grade levels teams meet weekly; all staff meet weekly to explore the standards and practices of IB; a pedagogical leadership team has been established; a PYP Coordinator position has been implemented to provide leadership; and all teachers have completed their Level 1 PYP training.